mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: `-` <br/>
 **Context**: server, location, if in location

-Defines the URI to be redirected to when the current processing results in one of the specified status codes.
+Defines the URI to redirect to when the current processing results in one of the specified status codes.
 No change to the [public version](http://nginx.org/en/docs/http/ngx_http_core_module.html#error_page).
-We just configured [`proxy_intercept_errors on`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_intercept_errors) to make it work for status codes returned from the origin.
+We configured [`proxy_intercept_errors on`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_intercept_errors) to make it also react to status codes returned from the origin.

-This directive is very useful to modify the response based on the status code received from the origin.
-For example, to change the status code 403 to 404:
+This directive enables the modification of the response based on the status code received from the origin.
+For example, this is how to use it to change the status code 403 to 404:
 ```nginx
 location /abc {
   origin_pass my-origin;